 - Do some exercises in your seat:

 An expectant mother during the last 4 weeks of pregnancy (or 8 weeks if it is a multiple pregnancy) prior to confinement or a mother within the first 7 days after giving birth, cannot be accepted as a passenger on an EVA flight.
 An expectant mother during the last 12 to 4 weeks of pregnancy (or 12 to 8 weeks if it is a multiple pregnancy) prior to confinement must obtain a medical information sheet (MEDIF) within 10 days prior to flight departure.
-Please contact EVA Air reservation office at least 48 hours (two working days) before your scheduled flight departure.
-We recommend that pregnant travelers bring a Doctor's Diagnostic Statement verifying the expected date of confinement to prevent the possibility of being denied boarding by airport staff of barred from entering a destination country.
+Please contact the EVA Air reservation office at least 48 hours (two working days) before your scheduled flight departure.
+We recommend that pregnant travellers bring a Doctor's Diagnostic Statement verifying the expected date of confinement to prevent the possibility of being denied boarding by airport staff of barred from entering a destination country.
 Regulations vary from country to country.
 We recommend you check travel requirements with the local diplomatic office of your destination country before you make a reservation.

 Decompression sickness can occur if scuba diving is followed immediately by travel to altitudes above sea level.
-It’s not acceptable for passengers to fly within 24 hours of their last dive, no matter whether you have decompressed or not.
+It's not acceptable for passengers to fly within 24 hours of their last dive, regardless of whether you have decompressed or not.
 All passengers who have recently been suffering or are currently suffering from decompression sickness will be regarded as a medical case and the acceptance of carriage is subject to approval for travel.